A clever rat

 - Another thing that makes Gameloft less of a negative thing than other examples on this page: almost all of the games they copy have not yet been released on cellphones/iOS, so they serve a positive role in bringing the genre to mobiles, instead of just competing with better alternatives.
 Being a subsidary of Ubisoft they're able to use their licenses such as Assassin's Creed and Brothers in Arms, to make mobile/iOS games as well.

-- An even more interesting example: their clone of the Batman Arkham Series.
-Wait for it... it's The Dark Knight Rises licensed game.
+- An even more interesting example: their clone of the Batman: Arkham Series.
+Wait for it... it's a The Dark Knight Rises licensed game.
 So they just copied Batman using a different incarnation of Batman.

 - There is a webgame called Chick'n Bash.
 It's especially odd because there are plenty of other webgames in the "smash the tower" genre that have vastly different aesthetics from Angry Birds.